Read Part 1

 Temperature and pruning:

 Here’s another thing I didn’t know: When the mercury hits 90 to 95 degrees, most tomato plants start shutting down.
-The exception is cherry tomatoes, which would explain why they were my only tomato success last summer.
+The exception is cherry tomatoes, which would explain why they are consistent winners in my garden.
 However, your bigger plants will likely “rest” for the hottest part of the summer, then perk up when it cools off.

 So in August, after the first crop is done, cut plants back to 2 feet or so and let them grow back.
 The new growth will produce another crop.